muratk5n/thirdwave/en/README.md

 ---

-@IllumingPower
+"@IllumingPower

 \#NewYork has signed a multi-state agreement that includes 40 private & public sector entities to develop a proposal for a regional clean
 #hydrogen hub in a bid to grab part of $8bn of funding from the
-Department of Energy. 🗽
+Department of Energy 🗽"

 [[-]](https://twitter.com/IllumingPower/status/1546151234620596224)